 In Palomar Solar’s opinion, not yet.

-What many homeowners do not understand is there are only two purposes for purchasing a battery for a solar system.
+What many homeowners do not understand is there are only two purposes for purchasing solar panel batteries for your solar system.
 One is to have power in the event of an outage, and the other is for peak-load shifting (trying to offset the new time-of-use rates).

 What do you think your battery is going to power?